tars/tars/README.md

 Use Jade as templater, scss as preprocessor for css.

 You have to install `nodeJS` and `npm` for using markupBuilder.
+Also you need Java for webfont generator.
+If you are not going to generate fonts, you don't need it.

 Installation
 ------------